 4. Umbrellas work with speedlights and studio lighting

-One of the reasons umbrella lighting kits are so popular with photographers new to off camera flash, is that they can be used with speedlights just as easily as with more powerful studio lights.
+One of the reasons umbrella lighting kits are popular with photographers new to off camera flash, is that you can use them with speedlights.
+It’s just as easy as with more powerful studio lights.

-You can start using an umbrella with flash and when you progress to bigger strobes, you don’t have to get rid of them and start over with something new.
+You can start using an umbrella with flash and when you progress to bigger strobes, you don’t have to replace it with a new light modifier.
 So you save time and money.

 5. Fill light